Online retailing will slash margins and could drive many Australian businesses to the wall, according to a new report from Deloitte Consulting.

 While consumers are the winners, many Australian businesses will be the big losers, he said.

-As a result, Australian companies will struggle to compete, Mackinnon added.
+As a result, Australian companies will struggle to compete, he said.

 The report also predicts the rise of digital cash and the XML language.
 It also says the Internet will soon slow to a "a snail's pace" caused by video and audio being transmitted over the Net.